LTVA1/NuVGM/README.md

 # NuVGM
 A humble attempt to fix the issues of VGM file format...

+**IMPORTANT!!!** I have no time nor programming skill and experience to implement the format in steady and nice fashion in some player app reference implementation (don't forget that a ripper is also needed).
+If smb could help with app and a playback library for others to use, it would be great.

+If the format gets traction, though, I promise to implement Furnace tracker export routine with all the optimizations.

 # Original ideas by tildearrow
 my proposal for a successor to VGM (i'd call it NuVGM (thanks Iyatemu for the name idea), but feel free to use any name):
 - a "list of chips". every chip has a few fields: type, clock rate, volume, panning, parameter length and parameters (parameters which are not recognized by a player which only supports an old version of NuVGM are ignored)